-Goals Recommended Actions Responsibility 2.1 Enable easy and fast discovery and delivery of both physical and digital content 2.1.1 Implement a single search across all content available throughout the Network and within Australia as appropriate; Public Library Services 2.1.2 Implement the new eProcurement system to enable more effective statewide selection and management of collections; 2.1.3 Investigate the case for shelf ready stock and floating collections to improve efficiency, and maximise staff time for greater value services.
-Public Library Services Public Library Services 2.2 Develop and create content and collections to provide more comprehensive state and local 2.2.1 Manage the mix of content so that eCollections keep pace with customer expectations; Public Libraries collections 2.2.2 Acquire eContent at best cost so that communities have access to content in new and emerging formats and technologies; 2.2.3 Enable community participation in creating new content, with a focus on Public Library Services Public Libraries local stories; 2.2.4 Digitise local history materials in collaboration with the State Library of South Australia; 2.2.5 Public Library Services Investigate developing collections of local significance to a region, for the benefit of all South Australians.
-Public Library Services with Public Libraries 2.3 Improve the literacy outcomes of South Australians 2.3.1 Develop a reading and literacy framework which identifies the role and value of libraries to deliver on state-wide agendas; 2.3.2 Public Library Services with Public Libraries Make the case for State and Federal funding where libraries can deliver on their agendas, e.g. literacy.
-Public Library Services and Libraries Board
+Goals 2019 updated actions Status Driver Partners 2.1 Enable easy and fast discovery and delivery of both physical and digital content 2.1.1 Continue to refine search and discovery to enhance User Experience 2.1.2 Implement the new eProcurement system to enable more effective state-wide selection and management of collections 2.1.3 Evaluate the outcomes of the shelf ready pilot and develop a Business Case for implementation 2.1.4 Establish customer service standards for OneCard and review sharing principles to ensure optimal consistency, services and cost effectiveness Updated Complete Updated New PLS PLS Libraries Pilot libraries Libraries 2.2 Develop and create content and collections to provide more comprehensive state and local collections 2.2.1 Manage the mix of content so that eCollections keep pace with customer expectations 2.2.2 Manage the mix of and acquire eContent at best cost so that communities have access to content in new and emerging formats and technologies 2.2.3 Collect and share case studies of libraries working with communities to create new content, with a focus on local stories 2.2.4 Implement the Local History Digitisation Policy.
+Work collaboratively with the State and National Libraries to deliver access to local materials through Trove 2.2.5 Establish a collection development framework for the State, incorporating regional collection development Superseded by 2.2.2 Updated Updated Updated Updated PLS PLS PLS PLSA Libraries 2.2.6 Develop a business case for Network coordination of content development to determine possible savings and efficiencies New PLS 2.3 Improve the literacy outcomes of South Australians 2.3.1 Develop a reading and literacy framework which identifies the role and value of libraries to deliver on state-wide agendas 2.3.2 Make the case for state and federal funding where libraries can deliver on their agendas, e.g. literacy.
+Develop position papers that respond to new government agendas and use as a basis to seek funding Ongoing Updated PLSA PLSA LGA and ALIA